 SCALE

-Results and Discussion
+Results

-Sixty-five unique input files were generated for each of the sixty-five assemblies, each with a unique flux history.
+A unique input file was generated for each of the sixty-five assemblies, each with a unique flux history.
 The masses of specific isotopes were monitored over the lifetime of operation in-reactor, as well as after the shut-down period of the K-reactor.
-The shut-down period was modeled using two points of time, the first when the reactor shut down and the other 15,000 days (41.1 years) after that event.
+The shut-down period was modeled using two points of time: the first when the reactor shut down, and the second as 15,000 days (41.1 years) after that event.
 The isotopes analyzed following the SCALE cases were Pu-244, Cm-242, Cm-243, Cm-244, Cm-245, Cm-246, Cm-247, Cm-248, and Cm-250.

-The primary objective of this study was to determine which assemblies produced the most Pu-244 following their initial exposure, the first isotope investigated was Pu-244.
-The overall trend of the Pu-244 production is shown in figure 5.
+As the primary objective of this study was to determine which assemblies produced the most Pu-244 following their initial exposure, the first isotope investigated was Pu-244.
+The overall trend of the Pu-244 concentration as a function of time is shown in figure 5.

 Figure 5.
 The production of Pu-244 in assembly 1.
 The assembly was irradiated for 10 years before being put into storage for 40 years.

-The production of the plutonium is shown above.
-Initially, there was 0.2273 g of Pu-244 in the assembly.
-In the first few months of operation, the plutonium concentration decreased before rising to a maximum of 0.2277 grams.
+Initially, there were 0.2273 g of Pu-244 in the assembly.
+In the first few months of operation, the plutonium concentration in assembly 1 decreased before rising to a maximum of 0.2277 grams.
 This maximum occurs 1.14 yrs into the irradiation history.
-The plutonium concentration decreased until the K-reactor shut down (t = 10 yrs).
-The SCALE simulation calculated no change in the plutonium-244 concentration following the K-reactor shutdown.
-To better understand how the plutonium concentration varies between the assemblies, the assemblies with the most and least pu-244 during reactor operation and shutdown are tabulated below.
+The plutonium concentration subsequently decreased until the K-reactor shut down (t = 10 yrs).
+The SCALE simulation calculated no change in the Pu-244 concentration following the K-reactor shutdown, which is expected as the half-life of Pu-244 is XXX yrs.
+To better understand how the plutonium concentration varies between the assemblies, the assemblies with the most and least Pu-244 during reactor operation and shutdown are tabulated below.